 If you’re considering investing in a master data management (MDM) solution, what are the basic features it should contain, and why?
 And more crucially, how will each of these elements come together to benefit you and your organization?

-In this blog post, learn about six master data management tool capabilities that you should look for before investing.
+In this blog post, learn about six master data management tool capabilities that you should look for before investing in such a solution.

 1) Master data matching and linking